DLuensch/StereoVision-ADCensus/README.md

 ### Building and execution on a linux based system

 **Build the program:**
- 1. Navigate into the "ImageRectify" folder
+ 1. Navigate into the "ImageRectify" folder.
  2. `mkdir build`
  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If you can build the program you should be able to see the executable "ImageRectify"
+ 6. If build the program successfully you should be able to see the "ImageRectify" executable.

 **Execute the image rectification:**
  1. Create a "config.cfg" as you can see in the sample folder.